* Translated by AI

 *This content was translated by AI.

-FC Seoul midfielder Son Jeong-beom (center) controls the ball during the 10th round of the Hana Bank K League 1 2026 against Gangwon FC at Gangneung High1 Resort Arena on the 25th. /Photo=Korea Professional Football League
+FC Seoul midfielder Son Jeong-beom (center) controls the ball during the 10th round of the Hana Bank K League 1 2026 match against Gangwon FC at Gangneung High1 Resort Arena on the 25th. /Photo=Korea Professional Football League

-FC Seoul midfielder Son Jeong-beom (center) controls the ball during the 10th round of the Hana Bank K League 1 2026 against Gangwon FC at Gangneung High1 Resort Arena on the 25th. /Photo=Korea Professional Football League
+FC Seoul midfielder Son Jeong-beom (center) controls the ball during the 10th round of the Hana Bank K League 1 2026 match against Gangwon FC at Gangneung High1 Resort Arena on the 25th. /Photo=Korea Professional Football League

-Seoul secured a 2-1 away victory against Gangwon in the 10th round of the "Hana Bank K League 1 2026" held at Gangneung High1 Resort Arena on the 25th.
+Seoul secured a 2-1 away victory against Gangwon in the 10th round of the 'Hana Bank K League 1 2026' held at Gangneung High1 Resort Arena on the 25th.

 Unbeaten in only one loss since the season opener, Seoul continued its two-game winning streak, maintaining the top position with 25 points (8 wins, 1 draw, 1 loss).
-They extended their lead over second-place Ulsan HD, which has played one fewer match and holds 17 points, to 8 points.
+They extended their lead over second-place Ulsan HD, which has played one fewer match and holds 17 points, to eight points.

-Meanwhile, Gangwon, whose unbeaten run of four matches (3 wins, 1 draw) came to an end, remained in third place.
+In contrast, Gangwon, whose unbeaten run of four matches (3 wins, 1 draw) came to an end, remained in third place.

 On this day, Seoul took the lead in the 42nd minute of the first half with a goal by Babetz.
 Following a free kick by Jeong Seung-won, Babetz scored by striking a loose ball in a chaotic situation in front of the goal.
 Babetz, who scored his K League debut goal, clenched his fist in celebration.